anymaniax/azahi/docs/src/pages/guides/queries.md

 ## Query Basics

 A query is a declarative dependency on an asynchronous source of data that is tied to a **unique key**.
-A query can be used with any Promise based method (including GET and POST methods) to fetch data from a server.
+A query can be used with any Promise/Observable based method (including GET and POST methods) to fetch data from a server.
 If your method modifies data on the server, we recommend using [Mutations](https://azahi.vercel.app/guides/mutations) instead.

 To subscribe to a query in your components, call the `useQuery` hook with at least:

 - A **unique key for the query**
-- A function that returns a promise that:
+- A function that returns a promise/observable that:
   - Resolves the data, or
   - Throws an error